We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 Trying to show it is still in control in Gaza.

-Its posters read, We are the day after, and total victory.
+Its posters read, We Are the Day After, and total victory.

 Or Levi's wife was murdered in the attack on the Nova Music Festival.

-Hamas gunman asked him how he's feeling.
+Hamas gunman asks him how he's feeling.

 Their families watched on television as the three hostages were told to speak up.